 Some people think that the benefits of taking cod liver oil outweigh the possible harm.
 These include Omega-3, as well as high amounts of vitamin A. However, there is nothing showing that your dog needs large amounts of vitamin A supplementing their diet, nor has there been any research showing that dogs benefit from Omega 3 the way we do.

-These dog foods have been specially formulated so that they contain only the things that your dog needs, and are in a form that your dog can actually digest.
-Their digestive system is so different than ours that many foods we eat do not get absorbed properly by them, and are essentially rendered useless.
+Quality dog foods have been specially formulated so that they contain only the things that your dog needs.
+They don’t typically need cod liver oil.
+Their digestive systems are so different from ours that many foods we eat don’t get absorbed properly by them, and are essentially rendered useless.